shaynalee/belt-simulation/README.md

 **Functional Requirements**
 1. Conveyer Belt Behaviour
-  > [!NOTE]
-  > Default Case: 100 ticks
+- Default Case: 100 ticks
 - Components (`A`, `B`, `None`) will appear in the slots on the belt.
-- The belt shifts forward one tick at a time.
+- The belt shifts **right to left** one tick at a time.

 2. Worker Behaviour
-  > [!NOTE]
-  > Default case: 3 pairs of workers, one on each side of the belt.
+- Default case: 3 pairs of workers, one on each side of the belt.
-  > Assumption: Clearance of components off of the belt is the main concern behind scoring system of the workers, which later determines the actions taken by them.
+- Assumption: Clearance of components off of the belt is the main concern behind scoring system of the workers, which later determines the actions taken by them using a max heap.
 - Workers exist on each side of the belt.
 - Workers may pick up components (`A`, `B`) directly in front of them at their respective position.
 - Workers can hold both `A` and `B` to form product `P` in 4 ticks.
 - Upon assembly, worker puts the product `P` back onto the belt.

 3. Track Count
-- Count no. of assembled products.
+- Count no. of assembled products upon it being shifted off at the end of the belt.
-- Count no. of components lost due to not being picked up.
+- Count no. of components lost due to not being picked up at the end of the belt.

 4. Run Simulation for Configurable Ticks and Belt Length
 - Accept `--ticks` and `--belt-length` as command-line parameters.

-5. Support Unit Testing
+5. Support Unit Testing, Basic Integration and Smoke Testing
-- Provide testable logic for all components.
+- Provide testable logic for all components with a 100% coverage.
+- Has a simulation in `simulator.py` using print statements to visualize the before and after of belt states at each tick in `line 31` and `line 64`.
+(Currently commented out to prevent a wall of text.)

 **Non-Functional Requirements**
 1. Maintainability
 - Code is refactored to be modular and organized by their responsibility (`belt.py`, `worker.py`, etc.)
 - Uses unit tests and fixtures for regression protection.
-- Has a simulation of the belt behaviour in `simulator.py` of the before and after of workers' actions take place in `line 25` and `line 58`.
-Currently commented out to prevent a wall of text.

 2. Readability
 - Follows standard naming conventions and OOP principles.